datacheckerbv/React-Native-SDK-Demos/FaceVerifySDKDemo/README.md

 ### Building and Running (iOS)

+Before building your application, make sure to clean the build folder to avoid any potential issues.
+You can do this by:

+1. Opening Xcode.
+2. Selecting **Product** from the menu bar.
+3. Choosing **Clean Build Folder**.

-Finally, build and run your application using the following command to ensure all configurations are applied:
+Once the build folder is cleaned, you can proceed with building and running your application.
+Use the following command to ensure all configurations are correctly applied:

 ```bash
 npx react-native run-ios